Docker

 # 1. Run the container

-Expose port 5050, pass credentials, and mount the named volume for persistent data:
+Expose port 5050, pass the PAT, and mount the named volume for persistent data:

 docker run --platform linux/amd64 \